-The MAC protocol for the radio interface of WAND is based on both reservation and contention techniques, and it is called the Mobile Access Scheme Based on Contention and Reservation for ATM, or MASCARA.
-The multiple access technique used in MASCARA for uplink (from the MTs to the AP of their cell) and downlink (from the AP to its MTs) is based on TDMA, where time is divided into variable-length time frames, which are further subdivided into time slots.
-The time slot duration is equal to the time needed to transmit the ATM cell payload (i.e., 48 bytes) plus the radio and MACspecific header.
+The MAC protocol for the radio interface of WAND is based both on reservation and contention techniques, and it is called Mobile Access Scheme based on Contention and Reservation for ATM, or MASCARA.
+The multiple access technique used in MASCARA for uplink (from the MTs to the AP of their cell) and downlink (from the AP to its MTs) is based on TDMA, where time is divided in variable length time frames, which are further subdivided in time slots.
+The time slot duration is equal to the time needed to transmit the ATM cell payload (i.e., 48 bytes) plus the radio and MAC specific header.
 The multiplexing of uplink and downlink traffic is based on TDD.
-Slot allocation is performed dynamically, with the use of the scheduling algorithm described in the next section, to:

-- Match current user needs and attain high statistical multiplexing gain - Provide the QoS required by the individual connections
+Slot allocation is performed dynamically, with the use of the scheduling algorithm described in the next section, to i) match current user needs and attain high statistical multiplexing gain, and ii) provide the QoS required by the individual connections.

 The MASCARA protocol belongs to the MAC layer of each MT and AP, which is located between the ATM layer and the radio physical layer.
-Cells coming from the ATM layer are formed into MAC protocol data units (MPDUs) and delivered to the radio physical layer for transmission, while MPDUs coming from the physical layer are processed and ATM cells extracted.
-Data link control is required because the quality of the radio channel is significantly worse than that of conventional wired media (bit error rate can reach values as high as $10^{-3}$ ).
-For this purpose, the MAC layer includes a wireless data link control (WDLC) sublayer, which is responsible for error control over the radio link.
-The selection of WDLC technique depends on the exact constraints imposed on each ATM connection, such as delay or loss constraints.
+Cells coming from the ATM layer are formed into MAC Protocol Data Units (MPDUs) and are delivered to the radio physical layer for transmission, while MPDUs coming from the physical layer are processed and ATM cells are extracted.
+Data link control is required, as the quality of the radio channel is significantly worse than that of conventional wired media (bit error rate can reach values as high as 10-3).
+For this purpose, the MAC layer includes a Wireless Data Link Control (WDLC) sublayer, which is responsible for error control over the radio link.
+The selection of the WDLC technique depends on the exact constraints imposed on each ATM connection, such as delay or loss constraints.
 In any case, a WDLC overhead is required in each individual ATM cell transmitted.

-One of the most important components of the MAC layer is the Scheduler, which is responsible for scheduling the traffic transmitted through the wireless medium (i.e., decides the time an ATM cell will be transmitted).
-Since in WAND MTs communicate through the AP with which they are associated, MASCARA is a hub (AP)-based protocol, and the natural place for the Scheduler is the AP.
+One of the most important components of the MAC layer is the Scheduler, which is responsible for scheduling the traffic transmitted through the wireless medium, i.e., decides on the time an ATM cell will be transmitted.
+Since in WAND MTs communicate through the AP they are associated with, MASCARA is a hub(AP)-based protocol, and the natural place for the Scheduler is the AP.
 The task of the Scheduler is to determine how the slots of each time frame are allocated to its associated MTs and to downlink transmissions.
-A well designed scheduling mechanism should allocate the slots in a way that maintains the agreed QoS to the uplink and downlink ATM connections sharing the radio bandwidth, and at the same time attains high bandwidth utilization.
+A well designed scheduling mechanism should allocate the slots in a way that maintains the agreed QoS to the uplink and downlink ATM connections sharing the radio bandwidth, and, at the same time, attains high bandwidth utilization.